Transition exhibitors

 Dimensions

-Dimensions is one of the country’s largest not-for-profit organisations supporting people with learning disabilities, autism, behaviours of distress and those with complex health needs.
-Driven by our values, we place the people we support and their families at the heart of everything we do.
+Dimensions is one of the country’s largest not-for-profit organisations supporting autistic people and those with learning disabilities, behaviours of distress and complex health needs.
+Driven by their values, they say they place the people they support and their families at the heart of everything they do.

 DC&M Mobility

 DC&M are a family run business, offering both home and in-store assessments within Gloucestershire.
-Specialising in all mobility equipment, vehicle adaptations, servicing & repairs, as well as seating and postural advice.
+Specialising in all mobility equipment, vehicle adaptations, servicing and repairs, as well as seating and postural advice.

-Our showroom hosts both powered & manual wheelchairs, recliners, scooters & small aids to daily living, which are all available for demonstration.
-We are also a recognised Motability dealer for vehicle adaptations.
+Their showroom hosts both powered and manual wheelchairs, recliners, scooters and small aids to daily living.
+They are also a recognised Motability dealer for vehicle adaptations.

 www.forwardsgloucestershire.co.uk